-Though not directly related to polarization itself, sessions are the observing scheme designed to observe polarization projects with ALMA.
-In order to allow the execution of long programs and to avoid the execution of long scheduling blocks (more than 2 hours), the concept of a session was implemented into the SSR.
-Given the current stability of the system, it was considered an unnecessary risk to have more than 1.5 hours scheduling blocks, because in the event of a system failure all data may be lost.
-Thus, a session scheme was designed as an alternative.
+Although not directly related to polarization itself, sessions are the observing scheme designed to execute polarization projects with ALMA.
+In order to allow for the observation of large projects and to avoid the execution of long SBs (more than 2 hours), the concept of a session was implemented in the the online ALMA software.
 A session is defined as the continuous execution of the same SB until the scientific criteria are met.
-A session will manage the cycle time of each of the calibrators from the starting point of the session, i.e. the first execution of the SB.
-In this way, calibrations are only executed when needed, avoiding unnecessary observations and giving an additional level of optimization for ALMA.
-By default, calibrations such as flux calibration will be done once per session and bandpass calibration every hour, thus saving observing time.
-Also, the phase calibration science target loop will be interrupted (preserving phase calibration) when an additional calibration is-needed (e.g. polarization)11 The mode that currently exploits the session scheme in ALMA is the observation of polarization projects.
-Because for an Alt/Az antenna the frame of the sky rotates, the calibration of the instrumental polarization requires sampling a strong compact source as a function of parallactic angle approximately every 30 minutes.
+The session preserves the integrity of the observation by keeping the information from the previous SB execution in the run-time memory.
+Thus, the session will manage the calibrator's cycle time in order to avoid unnecessary observations giving an additional level of optimization for ALMA.
+By default, calibrations such as the bandpass will be done every hour, thus saving observing time while the default cycle time for the polarization calibration is set to 35 minutes.
+The phase calibration-science target loop will be interrupted when an additional calibration is needed based on its cycle time (e.g. polarization)11.
+This is done in such a way that the phase-science bracket is preserved.
 The session will remember the last time the polarization calibrator was observed and interleave the calibration when needed.

-In general, one can achieve the required parallactic angle coverage by running the polarization SB 2 or 3 times, which results in between 3 to 4 hours of observation, which is a perfect example of the session scheme.
-Other cases in which the session scheme might be useful are large mosaics, surveys (multi-target), and large single dish raster maps, but those cases are not yet offered in session mode for Cycle 6.
-The implementation of sessions is done by keeping information about the previous execution of the SB into the runtime memory.
+In general, the required parallactic angle coverage can be achieved with two to three executions of the SB, which results in about 3 to 4 hours of observation.
+The actual number of EBs is set by the ALMA dynamic scheduling system in order to cover the required parallactic angle coverage.
+Other cases in which the session scheme might be useful are large mosaics, surveys (multi-target), and large single dish raster maps, but those cases are not yet offered in session mode for Cycle 8.